PlayNux/installer/README.md

  - [distinst](https://github.com/pop-os/distinst/)
  - valac

+Run the `autobuild` script to build and clean up.Alternatively you can do the following:

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja test` to build and run automated tests.

     meson build --prefix=/usr